-Tourette's syndrome
+Tourette's Syndrome

 Named after Georges Gilles de la Tourette, the French doctor who first diagnosed the syndrome, Tourette’s is not a mental health issue; it is a neurological disorder.
-It can however be challenging to live with and is often associated with obsessive compulsive disorder (OCD) and attention deficit hyperactivity disorder (ADHD).
+It can, however, be challenging to live with and is often associated with obsessive compulsive disorder (OCD) and attention deficit hyperactivity disorder (ADHD).

 Tourette’s syndrome usually develops in childhood.
 For many, Tourette’s will continue into adulthood, though some experience a decrease in the severity of their symptoms after their teenage years.
 Tourette’s is an inherited condition.

 Tourette’s syndrome is a spectrum disorder.
 The majority of cases of Tourette’s are mild and require no treatment; outsiders may not even be aware that a person has mild Tourette’s.
-For those that exist on the more severe end of the spectrum however, Tourette’s can be a highly inhibitive condition, leading to a withdrawal from social life, difficulty in education, and a vulnerability to mental health problems.
+For those that exist on the more severe end of the spectrum, however, Tourette’s can be a highly inhibitive condition, leading to a withdrawal from social life, difficulty in education, and a vulnerability to mental health problems.

 Tourette’s is characterised by sudden, involuntary noises and movements called tics.
 Tics can sometimes be suppressed for a length of time, but this can result in tension or mental tiredness.
-It is generally much better for a person with Tourette’s to tic when they need to and avoid a potential ‘tic attack’ which sometimes occurs when a person with Tourette’s suppress their tics for lengths of time.
+It is generally much better for a person with Tourette’s to tic when they need to and avoid a potential ‘tic attack’, which sometimes occurs when a person with Tourette’s suppresses their tics for lengths of time.

 Types of tics

 Tics can also be either simple or complex.
-Simple tics might be a single word, sound or movement.
-Complex tics might be a series of words, sounds or movements carried out in succession.
+Simple tics might be a single word, sound, or movement.
+Complex tics might be a series of words, sounds, or movements carried out in succession.
 The most common tics are things like eye blinking and throat clearing.
-Coprolalia, suddenly shouting socially objectionable words (i.e. a swearing tic), is the most publicised Tourette’s symptom, though in reality only 10% of people with Tourette’s exhibit this symptom.
+Coprolalia, suddenly shouting socially objectionable words (i.e. a swearing tic), is the most publicised Tourette’s symptom, though in reality, only 10% of people with Tourette’s exhibit this symptom.

 Tics can increase and decrease in frequency depending on the person and the situation they find themselves in.
-Some people with Tourette’s find that their tics become more severe when they feel stressed, anxious or worried.
+Some people with Tourette’s find that their tics become more severe when they feel stressed, anxious, or worried.
 Tics can often be managed better when a person with Tourette’s is engaged in an activity that requires concentration, such as playing a sport or reading a book.

 Immediately before a tic, most people with Tourette’s will be aware of an urge, somewhat comparable to the urge to sneeze.
-This is called a premonitory sensation and can take the form of a burning sensation in the eyes, a tickly throat, muscle tension or itchy joints, amongst others.
+This is called a premonitory sensation and can take the form of a burning sensation in the eyes, a tickly throat, muscle tension, or itchy joints, amongst others.
 This sensation will not be relieved until a person with Tourette’s has expressed a tic.

 Tics don’t usually pose any serious threat to a person’s general health, though physical tics can be painful at times.
-Both vocal and physical tics can lead to other problems however, such as social isolation, low self-esteem and a reluctance to engage in life as one might normally.
+Both vocal and physical tics can lead to other problems, however, such as social isolation, low self-esteem, and a reluctance to engage in life as one might normally.
 These problems can lead to feelings of anger and/or loneliness and mental health issues such as depression and anxiety.

 The frequency and severity of tics usually peaks between the ages of 10 and 12.
 A high number of people find their tics decrease in severity by the age of 18.